-On June 14, 2022, the Hong Kong Court of Final Appeal (the “CFA”) handed down a long-awaited and landmark judgement in Shandong Chenming Paper Holdings Limited v Arjowiggins HKK 2 Limited HKCFA 11, which would have significant implications to companies incorporated in offshore jurisdictions but listed in Hong Kong.
+On June 14, 2022, the Hong Kong Court of Final Appeal (the “CFA”) handed down a long-awaited and landmark judgment in Shandong Chenming Paper Holdings Limited v Arjowiggins HKK 2 Limited HKCFA 11, which would have significant implications to companies incorporated in offshore jurisdictions but listed in Hong Kong.

 As explained below, in order to invoke the jurisdiction of the Hong Kong courts to wind up a foreign-incorporated company, it is a pre-requisite for a petitioner to demonstrate, amongst other things, a reasonable possibility that a winding-up order would benefit those applying for it.
 The CFA clarified that it would not be necessary to prove that a benefit would flow directly from the making of a winding-up order.
 The commercial pressure caused by the presentation of a winding-up petition would qualify as a relevant benefit.